Islam in Africa

-Islam in Africa is the continent's second most widely professed faith behind Christianity.
+Islam in Africa is the second most professed faith behind Christianity, practiced by about 33% of the population, according to multiple survey waves by Afrobarometer between 2016 and 2023.
+Although other estimates may place the population of Muslims as a share of the continent closer to 45%.
 Africa was the first continent into which Islam spread from the Middle East, during the early 7th century CE.
+It is likely the earliest Muslims in Africa were disciples of Muhammad who sought refugee in the Christian Kingdom of Aksum, present-day Eritrea and Ethiopia, as a result of local dissatisfaction with Muhammad in Mecca.

-Almost one-third of the world's Muslim population resides in Africa.
-Muslims crossed current Djibouti and Somalia to seek refuge in present-day Eritrea and Ethiopia during the Hijrah ("Migration") to the Christian Kingdom of Aksum.
-Like the vast majority (90%) of Muslims in the world, most Muslims in Africa are also Sunni Muslims; the complexity of Islam in Africa is revealed in the various schools of thought, traditions, and voices in many African countries.
+Like the vast majority of Muslims in the world, most Muslims in Africa are also Sunni Muslims; the complexity of Islam in Africa is revealed in the various schools of thought, traditions, and voices in many African countries.
 Many African ethnicities, mostly in the northern half of the continent, consider Islam as their traditional religion.
-The practice of Islam on the continent is not static and is constantly being reshaped by prevalent social, economic, and political conditions.
-Generally Islam in Africa often adapted to African cultural contexts and belief systems forming Africa's own orthodoxies.
+Islam in Africa has often adapted to African cultural contexts and belief systems forming Africa's own orthodoxies.

-In 2014, it was estimated that Muslims constituted nearly half of the population of Africa (over 49%) with a total population of around 437 million and accounting for over a quarter (about 27%) of the global Muslim population.
-Islam is the main religion of North Africa, the Horn of Africa, Sahel, the Swahili Coast, and West Africa, with minority immigrant populations in South Africa.
+As of 2025, Islam is the main religion of North Africa, the Horn of Africa, Sahel, the Swahili Coast, and West Africa, with minority immigrant populations in Southern Africa.
+In Sub-Saharan Africa, a 2020 survey found about 32.8% of the population were Muslims.